Potholes are costing farmers millions

 Lobby group AgriSA commissioned a study that found that participating farmers rely on road transportation to move an average of 94% of their produce.
 On average, participants transported about R7.1-billion in agricultural produce by road in the last financial year.

-AgriSA agricultural economist Kulani Siweya said the entity will share the results of its survey with the Presidency and its Investment and Infrastructure Office and called on the government to join its efforts to address some of the infrastructure issues in the sector faces.
+AgriSA agricultural economist Kulani Siweya said the entity will share the results of its survey with the Presidency and its Investment and Infrastructure Office, and called on the government to join its efforts to address some of the infrastructure issues the sector faces.

 According to Siweya “13% of respondents relied on road transport weekly, while more than 87% relied on roads daily.
 This explains why 69% of them had at some point tried to fix affected roads themselves.”